louiskwt/blog/about.markdown

 permalink: /about/
 ---

-Welcome!
-I'm a software developer who likes to build useful things to solve interesting problems
+Hi, there.
+I'm a software engineer form Hong Kong.

+A blog for my musings